OlusholaEA/Intro_Excel_Assignment/README.md

-Mentorship for Acceleration (M4ACE) Week 1 Assignment on "Excel Tutorial for Beginners".
+Mentorship for Acceleration (M4ACE) Week one.
+"Excel Tutorial for Beginners".
 Explored the Excel interface and practiced navigation, used basic formulas such as Sum, Maximum(highest), Minimum(lowest), Average, and count.
 I also practiced formatting of data and creating table.